saogiji/zero_day/README.md

 # ALX VAGRANT PROJECT
-This project was done using vagrant on virtual machine.
+This project was done using vagrant on virtual box.
 ## The main tasks of the project includes;
 **Creating a repository on github**
 **Creating a working directory**